Oxygen saturation is the fraction of oxygen saturated hemoglobin relative to total hemoglobin (unsaturated + saturated) in the blood.

 Using the respiratory system, red blood cells, specifically hemoglobin, pick up oxygen in the lungs and distribute it to the rest of the body.

-The body’s blood oxygen needs can fluctuate, such as during exercise, when more oxygen is needed, or when living higher.
+The body’s blood oxygen needs can fluctuate during exercise, when more oxygen is needed, or when living higher.

-A blood cell is said to be “saturated” when it carries a normal amount of oxygen.
+A blood cell is “saturated” when it carries average oxygen.
 Both levels that are too high and too low can have adverse effects on the body.

 How oxygen is used in the body (function)